 We partner with a wide variety of clients, from corporate and public pensions to endowments and foundations, to solve investment problems.
 We believe our ability to integrate ESG issues into our investment process contributes to our mission to exceed the investment objectives and service expectations of our clients.
 Read more about Wellington’s ESG philosophy.

 We engage directly with company managements to identify and understand ESG risks.
-We also vote proxies in a manner that we believe should maximize the economic value of our clients’ holdings.
+Read more about Wellington’s Engagement Policy.
+We also vote proxies in a manner that we believe should maximise the economic value of our clients’ holdings.
 Importantly, we evaluate each proposal on its merits and vote according to our own Global Proxy Voting Guidelines, which set forth general guidance.
 We do not automatically vote proxies either with management or in accordance with the recommendations of third-party proxy providers.
 Learn more about our Global Proxy Policy and Procedures.

 We are signatories to the UN Principles for Responsible Investment (PRI), the PRI Statement on ESG in credit ratings, the Statement of Support for the Task Force for Climate-Related Financial Disclosures (TCFD), the Transition Pathway Initiative, as well as regional and global governance codes, including the Hong Kong Principles of Responsible Ownership, Investor Stewardship Group (US), the Japan Stewardship Code, and the UK Stewardship Code.
 In addition, we partner with other asset management firms and broader industry organizations to share insights on corporate governance trends and local market considerations.
 We are members of: